ZivoMartin/AsyncForge/task_forge/README.md

-# Task Pool
+# Task Forge

-A flexible and asynchronous task pool for concurrent task execution in Rust. `Task Pool` allows you to spawn tasks, send messages, and handle task outputs efficiently using Tokio channels.
+A flexible and asynchronous task forge for concurrent task execution in Rust. `Task Forge` allows you to spawn tasks, send messages, and handle task outputs efficiently using Tokio channels.

 ---